CLPeh/promotion-tool-example/src/contributing-guildelines.md

 # Contributing Guildelines

-Please read these guidelines before contributing to Json.NET:
+Please read these guidelines before contributing to .NET Core:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)